ense-375-Lab-2025/ENSE-375-Lab/Lab-2/JUnit2.md

 1. Inside any test method, right-click and choose:
    - **Run Test** or **Debug Test**

-VSCode will show test results in the **Test Output Panel**.
+2. If you want to use the command line then: mvn test VSCode will show test results in the **Test Output Panel**.

 ---